Ditectrev/DP-203/README.md

 ![Question 201](images/question201.jpg)

-- [ ] Box 1: Copy data.
-Box 2: Custom.
+- [ ] To retrive the watermark value use: Copy data.
+To perform the upload, use: Custom.
-- [ ] Box 1: Copy data.
-Box 2: Filter.
+- [ ] To retrive the watermark value use: Copy data.
+To perform the upload, use: Filter.
-- [x] Box 1: Lookup.
-Box 2: Copy data.
+- [x] To retrive the watermark value use: Lookup.
+To perform the upload, use: Copy data.
-- [ ] Box 1: Lookup.
-Box 2: Lookup.
+- [ ] To retrive the watermark value use: Lookup.
+To perform the upload, use: Lookup.

 ### You have a Microsoft Purview account.
 The Lineage view of a CSV file is shown in the following exhibit.
 How is the data for the lineage populated?

 ![Question 202](images/question202.jpg)

-- [ ] manually
+- [ ] manually.
-- [ ] by scanning data stores
+- [ ] by scanning data stores.
-- [x] by executing a Data Factory pipeline
+- [x] by executing a Data Factory pipeline.

 ### You need to create a partitioned table in an Azure Synapse Analytics dedicated SQL pool.
 How should you complete the Transact-SQL statement?